We have added support for the following browsers:

 Microsoft Edge Swept Tabs

-Microsoft has added a feature to its Edge browser to make it easy to sweep aside all the tabs the user has open into a collection that can be restored at any time.
-We have now added support to NetAnalysis® for viewing these Swept Tab entries (see below).
+Microsoft has added a feature to Microsoft Edge to make it easy to sweep aside all the tabs the user has open into a collection that can be restored at any time.
+We have now added support for

 HTML viewer / page rebuilding